 Rep. Matt Szollosi (D., Oregon) speaks at a news conference encouraging Juvenile Court Judge Denise Cubbon to resume contract negotiations with the United Auto Workers.
 (THE BLADE/HERRAL LONG)

-Thirty-two state legislators, including state Sen. Theresa Fedor (D., Toledo) and House Democratic leader Joyce Beatty (D., Columbus), are calling on Lucas County Juvenile Court Judge Denise Cubbon to resume negotiations with the UAW over a bargaining contract for her employees.
+Thirty-two state legislators, including state Sen. Teresa Fedor (D., Toledo) and House Democratic leader Joyce Beatty (D., Columbus), are calling on Lucas County Juvenile Court Judge Denise Cubbon to resume negotiations with the UAW over a bargaining contract for her employees.

 The 32 Democratic state legislators, including state Rep. Chris Redfern (D., Catawba Island), the Ohio Democratic Party chairman, lent their names to a letter penned by Rep. Matt Szollosi (D., Oregon) to Judge Cubbon yesterday.

 "The purpose of this letter is to encourage you to, at the very least, resume good faith negotiations so that Court employees achieve a contract with fair raises, competitive benefits and improved working conditions," the letter states.

 Judge Cubbon, after weeks of contentious negotiations, rescinded the United Auto Workers' permission to organize within her staff in June.

 Ohio law does not require judges to recognize unions, but in 2006, Judge Cubbon and then-Judge James Ray agreed to recognize the union, after a majority of staff voted to union-ize through a card count.

 "Obviously, having granted your employees the right to organize last year, you respected their desire to bargain for improved terms and conditions of employment," the letter states.
 "Especially in tough economic times, negotiations can prove difficult.
 However, we have confidence that with renewed efforts, the parties involved can reach a satisfactory compromise."